-Bottom Line: Most breads contain sugar, which is extremely bad for you.
+Bottom Line: Most breads contain sugar, which is bad for you.
 They also contain “anti nutrients” that block the absorption of minerals like calcium, iron and zinc.

 Bread is Low in Essential Nutrients

-There is NO nutrient in bread that you can’t get from other foods in even greater amounts.
+There is no nutrient in bread that you can’t get from other foods in even greater amounts.